2022 Wakefield by-election

-A by-election for the United Kingdom parliamentary constituency of Wakefield was held on 23 June 2022.
-It was triggered by the resignation, on 3 May 2022, of Member of Parliament (MP) Imran Ahmad Khan, who was elected as a Conservative at the 2019 general election and resigned following a criminal conviction for child sexual assault.
-Ahmad Khan was subsequently jailed for 18 months.
+A by-election for the United Kingdom parliamentary constituency of Wakefield was held on 23 June 2022, triggered by the resignation of incumbent Member of Parliament (MP) Imran Ahmad Khan following a criminal conviction for child sexual assault.
+It was won by Simon Lightwood of the Labour Party, and was the first by-election gain made by Labour since 2012.

+Khan was elected as a Conservative Party candidate at the 2019 general election.
+He lost the whip in June 2021 after being charged with sexually assaulting a 15-year-old boy in 2008, and sat as an independent thereafter.
+He was convicted in April 2022, and resigned his seat.
+Khan was subsequently jailed for 18 months.

-The election was won by Simon Lightwood of the Labour Party, and was the first by-election gain made by Labour since 2012.
-It was held on the same day as the Tiverton and Honiton by-election in Devon, which the Conservatives lost to the Liberal Democrats.
+It was held on the same day as the 2022 Tiverton and Honiton by-election, which the Conservatives lost to the Liberal Democrats.
 This marked the first time since the 1991 Kincardine and Deeside and Langbaurgh by-elections that the UK government had lost two seats at two by-elections held on the same day.